NavicoOS/ac2git/README.md

+### Credits ###

+This tool was inspired by the work done by Ryan LaNeve in his https://github.com/rlaneve/accurev2git repository and the desire to improve it.
+Since this script is sufficiently different I have placed it in a separate repository here.
+I must also thank Tom Isaacson for his contribusion to the discussions about the tool and how it could be improved.
+You can find his fork of the original repo here https://github.com/parsley72/accurev2git.

+The algorithm used here was devised by Robert Smithson whose stated goal is to rid the multiverse of AccuRef since ridding just our verse is not good enough.

+My work is merely in the implementation and I humbly offer it to anyone who doesn't want to remain stuck with AccuRev.

 ### Overview ###

 AccuRev2Git is a tool to convert an AccuRev depot into a git repo.
 A specified AccuRev stream will be the target of the conversion, and all promotes to that stream will be turned into commits within the new git repository.